|News and Announcements »|

 In the otus/rep_set/ directory, QIIME has created two new files - the log file seqs_rep_set.log and the fasta file seqs_rep_set.fasta containing one representative sequence for each OTU.
 In this fasta file, the sequence has been renamed by the OTU, and the additional information on the header line reflects the sequence used as the representative:

-A primary goal of the QIIME pipeline is to assign high-throughput sequencing reads to taxonomic identities using established databases.
-This provides information on the microbial lineages found in microbial samples.
-By default, QIIME uses the RDP classifier to assign taxonomic data to each representative sequence from step 2, above.
+A primary goal of the QIIME pipeline is to assign taxonomy to high-throughput sequencing reads.
+This provides information on the microbial taxa found in the samples.
+By default, QIIME uses the uclust consensus taxonomy classifier to attempt to assign taxonomy to each representative sequence resulting from step 2.

-In the directory otus/rdp_assigned_taxonomy/, there will be a log file and a text file.
-The text file contains a line for each OTU considered, with the RDP taxonomy assignment and a numerical confidence of that assignment (1 is the highest possible confidence).
-For some OTUs, the assignment will be as specific as a bacterial species, while others may be assignable to nothing more specific than the bacterial domain.
-Below are the first few lines of the text file and the user should note that the taxonomic assignment and confidence numbers from their run may not coincide with the output shown below, due to the RDP classification algorithm:
+In the directory otus/uclust_assigned_taxonomy/, there will be a log file and a text file.
+The text file (which we refer to as an observation or OTU metadata file) contains a line for each OTU considered, followed by the taxonomic assignment, the fraction of uclust hits that contained this taxonomic assignment, and the number of uclust hits that were found.
+For some OTUs, the assignment may be as specific as a bacterial species, while others may not be assignable at all (and will therefore be labeled as Unassigned).
+Below are the first few lines of an observation metadata file containing the results of uclust taxonomic assignment.

 Alignment of the sequences and phylogeny inference is necessary only if phylogenetic tools such as UniFrac will be subsequently invoked.
 Alignments can either be generated de novo using programs such as MUSCLE, or through assignment to an existing alignment with tools like PyNAST.
 For small studies such as this tutorial, either method is possible.
 However, for studies involving many sequences (roughly, more than 1000), the de novo aligners are very slow and assignment with PyNAST is preferred.
 Since this is one of the most computationally intensive bottlenecks in the pipeline, large studies benefit greatly from parallelization of this task (described in detail in the Documentation): When using PyNAST as an aligner (the default), QIIME must know the location of a template alignment.
 Most QIIME installations use the greengenes file ‘core_set_aligned.fasta.imputed’ by default.